atwoodmachine/is601_midterm/readme.md

 ### Logging

-Log messages are used throughout the program to record program behavior and maintain a record of errors.
-Log messages are placed where new directories and files are created, which helps when debugging as well as with general app usage:
+Log messages are used throughout the program to record program behavior using info logs and maintain a record of errors with error logs.
+Log info messages are placed where new directories and files are created, which helps when debugging as well as with general app usage.
+Critical errors are logged as error messages.

 ```
 def initialize_history(cls):